 This page looks at various charging methods and examine why some systems work better than others.
 We focus on closed-loop techniques that communicate with the battery (generally known as Intelligent chargers), and terminate charge when certain responses occur.

-Lead acid charging uses a voltage-based algorithm that is similar to lithium-ion.
+Lead acid charging uses a voltage-based algorithm.
 The charge time of a sealed lead acid battery is 12-16 hours, up to 36-48 hours for large stationary batteries.
 With higher charge currents and multi-stage charge methods, the charge time can be reduced to 10 hours or less; however, the topping charge may not be complete.
 Lead acid is sluggish and cannot be charged as quickly as other battery systems.

 Lead acid batteries should be charged in three stages, which are constant-current charge, topping charge and float charge.
 The constant-current chargeapplies the bulk of the charge and takes up roughly half of the required charge time; the topping charge continues at a lower charge current and provides saturation, and the float charge compensates for the loss caused by self-discharge.

 The battery is fully charged when the current drops to a pre-determined level or levels out in stage 2.
 The float voltage must be reduced at full charge.

 During the constant-current charge, the battery charges to 70 percent in 5-8 hours; the remaining 30 percent is filled with the slower topping charge that lasts another 7-10 hours.
 The topping charge is essential for the well-being of the battery and can be compared to a little rest after a good meal.
 If deprived, the battery will eventually lose the ability to accept a full charge and the performance will decrease due to sulfation.
 The float charge in the third stage maintains the battery at full charge.